Geology A-level

 How will I learn?

-You will begin by learning the fundamentals of geology from the structure of the Earth, geological processes and eventually identification of rocks and minerals.
+You will begin by learning the fundamentals of geology from the structure of the Earth, geological processes, eventually identification of rocks and minerals.
 These are the basic skills needed to progress through the course.
-At this point, the classic geological skills are explored in a way that allows students to develop their scientific process as they apply what they learnt from one rock type to the next.
+At this point the classic geological skills are explored in a way that allows students to develop their scientific process as they apply what the learnt from one rock type to the next.

-Intergraded into the course alongside the theory is the practical endorsement, where you will put your learning into practice.
+Intergraded into the course alongside the theory is the practical endorsement, where you will put your learning into practise.
 You will develop the skills to identify hand samples and geological features both in and out of the classroom.
 These new talents are first developed in the classroom using model answers with the aim of developing your own independent strategies throughout the course.
-In the lab, we will undertake scientific research in order to explore geological processes.
-Finally, you will take part in 7 days of fieldwork where you will experience field geology first hand, this is a fundamental habit for students to adopt in order to truly appreciate how geology works.
+In the lab we will undertake scientific research in order to explore geological processes.
+Finally, you will take part in 7 days of field work where you will experience field geology first hand, this is a fundamental habit for students to adopt in order to truly appreciate how geology works.

 How will I be assessed?